napari/napari/docs/plugins/first_plugin.md

 In this topic, we'll step through the fundamental concepts for building a **bare minimum** "hello napari" plugin from scratch.
-At the end of this tutorial, we'll point you to a "cookiecutter" template repository that helps automate the creation of a new plugin, and adds a number of conveniences for testing and deploying your plugin.
+At the end of this tutorial, we'll point you to a "cookiecutter" template repository that helps automate the creation of new plugins, and adds a number of conveniences for testing, maintaining, and deploying your plugin.

 We will assume you've set up a Python virtual environment.
 If you are new to virtual environments, we recommend [installing miniconda][miniconda] and [creating a new environment with python][python_env]

 ## Create a new directory

-Let's create a new folder called `napari-hello` for your plugin, and navigate into it.
+Let's create a new folder called `napari-hello` for your plugin files, and navigate into it.

 ```sh